 How can I edit my personal data or delete all my personal data on file with BFA?

-Our emails offer an option to edit your personal data from the related system.
-Deleting all your personal data is possible with an email request to our office at email@example.com
+An option to edit your personal data from the related system.
+Deleting all your personal data is possible with a request through our Contact Form

 How does BFA protect user information?